 Written by K. Leigh Tennant for Scrapyard Chronicles exhibit

 Vanessa Lam lives and works in Vancouver, British Columbia as a mixed media painter.
 She is the Vancouver Regional and Grand Prize Winner of the 2017 Bombay Sapphire Artisan Series.
 As part of her award, she collaborated with Artsy to have her first solo exhibition in New York.
 Vanessa completed a one month residency at Takt Projektraum in Berlin, Germany.
 Her work was featured in Create Magazine and Uppercase Magazine.
-She has also exhibited and sold her work at various community venues and public galleries across the Lower Mainland.
+She has also exhibited and sold her work at various public and artist-run galleries in Vancouver and internationally.